finos/legend-studio/docs/workflow/working-with-github.md

 - Push the feature branch `git push -u origin feature-1`
 - Create a PR, **changing to merge to the release branch** `release/0.4.0` instead of the default branch, getting it approved and merged
 - Sync the fork (similarly to the above, except on Github, you would need to switch to the release branch to fetch upstream or use the command `git pull --rebease upstream release/0.4.0`)
-- _Restart the process to contribute new features..._
+- _Restart the process for the next contributions..._